8 minutes

 How to Prevent It:

-- Train staff to disassemble and clean machinery correctly.
+• Train staff to fully disassemble and sanitize appliances

 10. Improper Dishwashing Techniques